“Food’s so good we could practically live off it.” –Vimbly motto, kinda…

 5. Attend Hester Street Fair: With dozens of delicious NYC food vendors, Hester Street Fair offers the smorgasbord you’re craving–from Lobster Rolls to Thai Chicken to mini Cheesecakes.
 Supporting a community of artists, collectors, and foodies, you need to trek to the Lower East Side and discover the next big thing…and that just may be a pork sandwich.

 6. Let the food truck rally begin: Start your engines!
 Seriously, start them because the food truck rally is exhausting.
 How often do you enjoy Lobster Bisque, a waffle, and some Korean Tacos…in one sitting?
 These aren’t your soggy, corner hot dog carts.
-Whether you’re at the Prospect Park Rally or one of the numerous Manhattan events, NYC Food Trucks offer delicious food at absurdly cheap prices.
+Whether you’re at the Prospect Park Rally or one of the numerous Manhattan events, NYC Food Trucks offer delicious food at absurdly low prices.
 Tune your inner-foodie and fill up with an array of delectable bites.

 7. Take a Chocolate Tour: As desirable as a tour of Nestle, Hershey, or even Wonka Mobile ride sound, it’s not often we explore NYC’s chocolaty side.
 With a New York chocolate tour, chocolate connoisseurs and hungry patrons will strut to the best chocolate shops in the city, sampling their treats…and more treats…and, inevitably, buying treats for later.
 In a single afternoon, you can enter chocolate heaven and purchase enough chocolate to be considered a “hoarder.”